automorph-org/automorph/docs/Quickstart.md

 ### Server

-Serve an API instance for remote calls using JSON-RPC over HTTP(S).
+Serve an API implementation to be called remotely using JSON-RPC over HTTP(S).

 ```scala
 import automorph.Default